 NURS 4853 Nursing Transitions 4 s.h.

 Analysis, synthesis, and evaluation of care delivered by the healthcare team with emphasis on development of leadership and research roles.
-Two hours lecture and eight hours clinical experience in a variety of settings per week.
+Two hours lecture and eight hours clinical experience with a preceptor in a variety of settings per week.

 NURS 4853L Nursing Transitions Laboratory 0 s.h.